 Select is as quick as they get.

-receive the ownership oath, you'll know that I received your check.
+receive the ownership agreement, you'll know that I received your check.
 It's irksome to have people call me and ask, "Did you get

 my check yet?"
 If you don't trust the Post Office, ask them where